 - This was already fine and stayed fine.

 With all this planning of how to reduce load on her body and brain, the client made it through the busy work period without disruption or exhaustion and was able to continue on with her work at a normal pace after this, symptom-free.
 Looking after all the aspect in her life in a good way, reduced any negative messages being sent to the brain.
 Therefore, the brain had no reason to tell her that there was a problem!
-Everyone will approach their situation differently, and there are many options for all of us.
-In another scenario, someone may have needed to do this.
-Example B:

 - Managing musculoskeletal Load